-In a previous blog post I discussed how yoga can be an effective tool for protecting your health.
-I specifically discussed this issue in relation to pain and injury of the shoulders and neck.
-Today I would like to revisit this topic but pay more attention to how yoga can truly help to prevent back injuries and reduce existing pain in this area.
-Many orthopedic problems relate to the back and it can be a complicated area to treat if the problem has become serious.
-Therefore, working to prevent injuries before they occur is a great idea for everyone!
+In a previous blog post here at Onto Orthopedics we discussed how yoga can be an effective tool for protecting your health.
+We specifically discussed this issue in relation to pain and injury of the shoulders and neck.
+Today we are going to revisit this topic but pay more attention to how yoga can truly help to prevent back injuries and reduce existing pain in this area!

 Yoga for Flexibility and Strength

-These movements promote flexibility and strength, which not only help to support the back region but your entire body.
-Additionally, the use of yoga and breathing encourage a sense of calm in the body which is a natural way to tackle pain.
+The poses that are utilised in a yoga class promote flexibility and strength, which not only help to support the back region but your entire body.
+Additionally, the use of yoga and breathing in combination encourage a sense of calm in the body which is a natural way to tackle pain.

 Localised Back Pain